Tag: Civil

 4 Quick Ways to Prevent Flooding Over Large Areas

 Flooding season has become a hot topic in the Red River Valley the past few decades.
-Since the 100-year floods of ’97 and ’09 (500-year flood in ’97 for Grand Forks, ND), counties have taken some great steps to mitigate flooding.
-But even with those measures, it seems there are still regions in the valley […]
+Since the 100-year floods of ’97 and ’09 (500-year flood in ’97 for Grand Forks, ND), counties have taken some great steps to prevent flooding over large areas of land.
+But even with those measures, it seems there are […]

 Scaffolding wrapping around the corner of a brick building on a snowy, sunny morning.

+How do you overcome winter construction challenges?
 One of the most common questions we get asked is, can construction work continue in winter.
 It’s a valid question; especially when you live in an area like ours where the months below freezing can sometimes outnumber the months above freezing!
 The good news is yes!
-Yes, we can continue construction progress in winter, with […]
+Yes, we […]